 This standard was developed to establish uniform engineering practices and methods and to ensure the inclusion of essential criteria in the design of ground support equipment (GSE) used by or for NASA.
-The standard was prepared by an intercenter committee on GSE and approved by the Engineering Management Council (EMC).
-This standard is applicable to GSE that supports space vehicle or payload programs or projects.
+The standard was updated by NASA Technical Standards Working Group (NTSWG) and approved by the Engineering Management Council (EMC).
+This standard is applicable to GSE that supports space vehicle or payload programs or projects and is consistent with the requirements specified in ISO 14625.
 This standard does not apply to facilities.

 This standard establishes preferred practices for the design of GSE used by or for the National Aeronautics and Space Administration (NASA) programs and projects.
-This standard is recommended for the design of nonflight hardware and software used to support the operations of receiving, transportation, handling, assembly, inspection, test, checkout, service, and launch of space vehicles and payloads at NASA launch, landing, or retrieval sites.
+This standard is recommended for the design of nonflight hardware and software used to support the operations of receiving, transportation, handling, assembly, inspection, test, checkout, service, launch, and recovery of space vehicles and payloads at NASA launch, landing, or retrieval sites.
 These criteria and practices may be used for items used at the manufacturing, development, and test sites upstream of the launch, landing, or retrieval sites.